jeff-boykin/old-work-docs/Documents/instructor_directions.md

  **Checkpoint**: Your "DS-City-Instance" repo should now be live on GitHub, filled with all of the student facing content!

-9. Now that you're ready to go, make sure to give all instructors and TA's access to the repository.
+9. Now that you're ready to go, make sure all instructors and TA's have access to the repository.
 To do this:
  * [ ] [Create a new team](https://github.com/orgs/ga-students/teams).
  * [ ] Give your team the same name as your repo + the word "Instructors" (i.e. "DS-NYC-3 Instructors").
  * [ ] Under "Repositories," add your DS-City-Instance repo by searching for its name in the "Add repositories" field.
  * [ ] Press the "Settings" button on the left and select "Admin Access" so that your instructors can make changes as needed.
- * [ ] Add all instructors and TAs to the team.
+ * [ ] Add instructors and TAs to the team.

 10. Your team members will automatically recieve an email notification from Github letting them know they've been given access to your repo.
 You can also send them the link if needed:
  * [ ] Navigate to [https://github.com/ga-students](https://github.com/ga-students) in your web browser